styled-components/styled-components/CONTRIBUTING.md

 It's normal for a first pull request to be a potential fix for a problem, and moving on from there to helping the project's direction can be difficult.
 We try to help contributors cross that barrier by offering good first step issues.
 These issues can be fixed without feeling like you're stepping on toes.
 Ideally, these are non-critical issues that are well defined.
 They will be purposely avoided by mature contributors to the project, to make space for others.

 We aim to keep all technical discussions inside GitHub issues, and all other discussions in our [Spectrum community](https://spectrum.chat/styled-components).
 This is to make sure valuable discussions are public and discoverable via search engines.
-If you have questions about a specific PR, want to discuss a new API idea etc GitHub issues are the right place.
+If you have questions about a specific PR, want to discuss a new API idea, etc GitHub issues are the right place.
 If you have questions about how to use the library, or how the project is running - the [Spectrum community](https://spectrum.chat/styled-components) is the place to go.

-### Our expectations on you as a contributor
+### Our expectations of you as a contributor

 To quote [@alloy](https://github.com/alloy) from [this issue](https://github.com/Moya/Moya/issues/135):